swamijadhav9297/swami_jadhav_FBS_work/README.md

-# Programming Fundamentals Repository
+# Programming Fundamentals & Web Technologies Repository

-This repository contains structured and well-organized source code examples developed using **C**, **MySQL**, and **Core Java**.
+This repository contains structured and well-organized source code examples developed using **C**, **MySQL**, **Core Java**, and **Web Programming technologies**.
-The purpose of this repository is to demonstrate a strong foundation in programming, database concepts, and object-oriented principles.
+The objective of this repository is to demonstrate strong fundamentals in programming, database management, object-oriented principles, and web development.

 ---